Jax Taylor Suggests Filming For ‘Vanderpump Rules’ Season 8 Is About To Wrap

 Taco Bell has opened up a pop-up hotel, known as The Bell, this week and it’s no surprise that the Vanderpump Rules crew is interested.
 The SUR gang is regularly seen chowing down on tacos from the fast-food restaurant, and packets of hot sauce always make a coffee table appearance.

-Fans were shocked to see that filming was about to wrap for Season 7, but traditionally with Bravo shows there is a six month period between filming and the air date, meaning Vanderpump Rules is right on time yet again.
-The spinoff traditionally premieres at the beginning of November each year.
+Fans were shocked to see that filming was about to wrap for Season 7, but traditionally with Bravo shows, there is a six-month period between filming and the air date, meaning Vanderpump Rules is right on time yet again.
+The spinoff premieres at the beginning of November each year.

 OMG.
 I feel like Meghan Markle. ???? https://t.co/hzNVW4MPJV pic.twitter.com/q6z0eL36Je